K20shores/fooParameterization/README.md

 ## Instructions for Running

-`foo` can be run interactively or integrated into other software packages.
-The python notebook, `Interactive.ipynb`, shows example of real-time usage, while `incorporated.py` shows usage within a larger program.
+`foo` is flexible enough to run in many use cases.
+The module can be run [interactively, like in a python notebook](Interactive.ipynb), or [incorporated into a larger, standalone project](incorporated.py).

 A simple program is shown below

 ```python
 from foo.parameterization import Foo22